|

 A series of 24 geosynchronous satellites that continuously transmit their position.
 Used in personal tracking, navigation and automatic vehicle location technologies.
 See GLONASS.

-system for mobile communication (GSM)
+Global system for mobile communication (GSM)

 A public, all-digital cellular network that is standardized worldwide and that uses TDMA techniques for multiplexing at approximately 900 MHz, compressed voice at about 13 kb/s, 16 kb/s circuit-switching technology, and error-correcting algorithms.